hendralijaya/HTTPS-JWT-Token-Auth-API/README.md

-after clone in your desktop: \n npm install make a file <config.env>
+after clone in your desktop:

+npm install

+make a file <config.env>

-set the port, mongoUri, and RAHASIA //for the salt in bcrypt after that you can make the frontend web
+set the port, mongoUri, and RAHASIA //for the salt in bcrypt

+after that you can make the frontend web